top of page

 • May reveal safer or more effective therapies

-Most importantly, it can be done quickly and independently, without waiting for a referral.
+Most importantly, it can be accessed through structured international consultation pathways, without waiting for a referral.

 Frequently Asked Questions (FAQs)